Schlapp to Newsmax: People Are Agitated, on Edge

 There's such a huge contrast between these two visions for America "that people are really agitated," says a former White House political director, Matt Schlapp.

-"I think everybody's on edge," he told Newsmax TV's "The Record With Greta Van Susteren" Wednesday.
+"I think everybody's on edge," he told Newsmax's "The Record With Greta Van Susteren" Wednesday.

 "I think there's such a huge contrast between these two visions for America that people are really agitated; the communists, the Marxists, they think that America is a bad place and they're just about ready to change people's minds on our founding.